Ballellin Halt

 Ballellin Halt (Manx: Stadd Ballellin) is a stop on the Manx Electric Railway on the Isle of Man.

 Location

-Catering almost exclusively for local traffic, this is very much a rural setting.
 Due to the nature of the tramway's construction, the cars can stop and drop off almost anywhere and will do so within reason.
 For this reason a great number of localised stopping places have built up since the line was completed, many at the intersection of farmer's crossings like this one.

 Namings

 The crossings/halts usually take the name of the farmer or the farm as is the case here, but these unofficial halts never appear in timetable materials or have nameboards fitted to show their names.
 Many do however now carry bus stop-type signs attached to traction poles, and these were fitted in line with then-management policy in 1999.